sh3lk/mx/examples/collatz/README.md

 # Collatz

-This directory contains a Service Weaver application that explores the [Collatz conjecture][collatz].
+This directory contains a MX application that explores the [Collatz conjecture][collatz].
 Given a positive integer `x`, the Collatz process is the process of repeatedly executing the following operation: